 It’s the fermentation of this food, a process that’s been used for thousands of years to preserve perishables, that gives Sauerkraut its health-promoting magic.
 Sauerkraut is literally packed with live and active probiotics.
 And as a good source of dietary fiber, vitamins and minerals, Sauerkraut really comes out on top for its overall health benefits and nutritional value.

 Kefir is a fermented milk drink.
 It is similar to drinking yoghurt and has a slightly tangy and yet creamy and refreshing taste.
 Kefir contains a broad range of beneficial lactic acid bacteria and yeasts, which give the food its immense health benefits.

 Kefir is simply made by placing “kefir grains” or powdered Kefir starter culture into a glass of milk and then left covered to sit at room temperature for 24 to 48 hours.
 The grains are then strained from the milk leaving ready-to-drink Kefir.
 Kefir with its abundance of nutrients, enzymes and probiotics is incredibly beneficial for digestion and gut health and a great addition to a robust health diet plan.

-Kambucha promotes healthy gut bacteria and supports your immune system and digestion.
-In fact the tonic provides many health benefits overall and was even known as the “Immortal Health Elixir” to the Chinese and Far East in ancient times.
+Kombucha promotes healthy gut bacteria and supports your immune system and digestion.
+In fact, the tonic provides many health benefits overall and was even known as the “Immortal Health Elixir” to the Chinese and the Far East in ancient times.